 Why buy a new mattress?

 If you've been sleeping on the same old mattress for a while, you might not realize that there are some great reasons to switch up your sleep surface.
-Here are a few factors to consider when buying a new mattress.
+Here are a few factors to consider.

 When you're looking for a new mattress, it's easy to get confused about all the different coil types on the market.
 Each coil type has its own advantages and disadvantages, so you want to be sure you pick the right style for you.
 Take a look at your old mattress and check what spring style it is.
 If you liked it, stick with the same coil type.
 If you didn't like it, you can try a new type for your next sleep surface.